nbrisbois/Animator/README.md

 The view to show the visual demonstration of the animation.

 ### DrawingPannel
-A class to help the visual view to draw out each needed shape/
+A class to help the visual view to draw out each needed shape.

 ### FactoryView
-A factory class to help produce an IAnimationView based on desired View Type
+A factory class to help produce an IAnimationView based on desired View Type.

 ---